-Are there any funny stories from your time as an actor?
+Are there any funny stories from any of your acting jobs?

 There’s lots from Casualty on set mainly with George, we used to get into trouble!
 There’s one time, we were in a conference scene about a trial, we were all sitting around, Connie Beauchamp, Amanda Mealing, was into her first like three or four months of being on shows, so we’d only been there about six months and we were just getting into that more relaxed state, where we’re having a bit of fun sometimes.
 We had our shots on us already, the conference table was rectangular, we were on one side, so me, George, and Crystal in the middle, so playing Lily.
 Connie had done her speech, which was quite long, at the end of the table.
 We’d done our shots from one side of the table, then they were turning around onto Amanda, I think Sunetra on one side, Amanda there, so halfway through the scene she’s talking to us all, halfway through Lily has to come in through the door and come and sit between us and say ‘sorry I’m late’, and when she did that, she always had a pad on the table and she’d come in, turn over the page, pick up a pen and start like she does, being all ready.
 We thought, ‘right haha let’s get Crystal’ because she’s hard to crack, she’s very in the moment, she doesn’t want to break it.
 She comes in the door and we knew what she was going to do, even though the camera wasn’t on her, she was going to turn the page and pick up a pen, so George had drawn something very obscene, like very very obscene, something quite genitalia-esque style thing on the page behind the page she was going to flip onto.
 So he’d drawn this, I’d drawn something and maybe added something, and left it.
 There was action and Connie was really in it, she’s doing her first paragraph of her speech, we were like, ‘okay cool’, we were ready because we were on the edge, so Crystal comes in, shuffles in, stops, obviously still in the scene and she goes, ‘sorry I’m late’ and then she sits down, opens the thing and Connie carries on, I go *sniggers* hahaha, I can’t control my chest when I know I’m going to laugh, and that restriction of knowing you can’t laugh as well, and Connie’s got another paragraph, and probably another paragraph to go, and I go *snigger* and then George goes *snigger* and Crystal just looks at it and goes ‘hmm’ and doesn’t break, it made us break, I can’t stop laughing and he’s the same, and we’re just sweating hoping that she doesn’t notice, she obviously does, and she was very good about it, she continued like a professional.
 Amanda, throughout the whole thing, until the end, she’s like, ‘that was very disrespectful boys’ and then we were kind of like ‘sorry’!
 We had to go outside to stop laughing, come back and say, ‘we’re really really sorry’.
 Crystal will hold this thing up and shows everyone, and we were mortified, we were told off.
 The director was fine about it, but we were told to see the producer later and we had to apologise, and it was very embarrassing, very very embarrassing, but worth it in hindsight because we got through it!
 We did, honestly, many of those things, we just had to bury our heads in the sand, it’s a nightmare, it’s a nightmare, it’s a nightmare!